Table of Contents[Hide][Show]

 (I think you know where I’m going with this).

 Towels, especially damp or used towels harbor a lot of bacteria.
 This is the worst for acne prone skin.
-Even worse are towels that have been washed with strong detergents and bleaches because residues and fragrances from detergents often linger and coat fabrics, causing skin irritation and sensitivity, especially if you’ve got acne or breakouts.
+Even worse are towels that have been washed with strong detergents and bleaches.
+Residues and fragrances from detergents often linger and coat fabrics, causing skin irritation and sensitivity, especially if you’ve got acne or breakouts.

 The two combined – using towels washed with harsh detergents and bleaches, and towels that are used over and over again in between washes; isn’t doing your skin any favors.
 It’s probably making your acne worse.